johnknutsonhc/Hennepin-Verified-Modules/docs/content/usage/quickstart/bicep.md

 In this scenario, you need to deploy a Key Vault resource and some of its child resources, such as a secret.
 Let's find the AVM module that will help us achieve this.

-There are two primary ways for locating published Bicep Azure Verified Modules:
+There are two primary ways for locating published Bicep Hennepin Verified Modules:

 - Option 1 (preferred): Using IntelliSense in the Bicep extension of Visual Studio Code, and
 - Option 2: browsing the [AVM Bicep module index](https://aka.ms/avm/moduleindex/bicep).